signisto/remotenv-ruby/README.md

 ## Usage

-When Envoku is loaded it automatically uses Dotenv in the background to preload and other configuration machanisms you may have to make transtioning seamless.
+When Envoku is loaded it automatically uses Dotenv in the background to preload and other configuration mechanisms you may have to make transitioning seamless.

 ### Rails

 Envoku automatically pre-loads itself during `before_configuration` phase so no configuration is required.

 ### Plain ruby

+Run the following code before you need access to the environment variables

 ```
 Envoku.load